AmberVioletMa/Computer--Vision-Lectures/README.md

 # Computer--Vision-Lectures
-This is a series of jupyter notebooks that tries to cover computer vision from its origins to the present day
+This is a series of Jupyter notebooks that attempts to cover computer vision from its origins to the present day.

 <h2>Lecture 1 (How vision works)</h2>